AlexandrSokolov/java_language/collections/sets/faq.sets.md

 They are not thread-safe, so they can only be used in multithreaded code either in conjunction with client-side locking or wrapped in Collection.synchronizedSet.
-When there is no requirement for the set to be sorted, your choice is between HashSet and LinkedHashSet.
+When there is no requirement for the set to be sorted, your choice is between `HashSet` and `LinkedHashSet`.
-If your application will be frequently iterating over the set, LinkedHashSet is the implementation of choice.
+If your application will be frequently iterating over the set, `LinkedHashSet` is the implementation of choice.
 If the set needs to support the methods of NavigableSet, use TreeSet.

 #### In a multithreaded environment the choice is between: